exponea/exponea-flutter-sdk/Documentation/push-notifications.md

 ### Configure automatic push notification tracking

 By default, the SDK tracks push notifications automatically.
-The SDK will display push notifications from Engagement and track a "campaign" event for every delivered/opened push notification with the relevant properties.
+The SDK will display push notifications from {user.mkg} and track a "campaign" event for every delivered/opened push notification with the relevant properties.

-In the [Configuration for Flutter SDK](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-configuration), you can set the desired frequency with which the SDK tracks the push notification token to Engagement using the `pushTokenTrackingFrequency` property (default value is `TokenFrequency.onTokenChange`).
+In the [Configuration for Flutter SDK](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-configuration), you can set the desired frequency with which the SDK tracks the push notification token to {user.mkg} using the `pushTokenTrackingFrequency` property (default value is `TokenFrequency.onTokenChange`).

 On Android, you can disable automatic push notification tracking by setting the Boolean value of the `automaticPushNotifications` property to `false` in the SDK's [Configuration for Flutter SDK](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-configuration#android-specific-configuration-parameters) (Android-specific configuration).